 - Provided counseling for dioxin and flood victims in the Times Beach area.

 - Purchased property near Athena/De Soto for the residential program mandated by the DADA.

 - Secured passage of Children First legislation to assist divorcing parents with children.

-- Opened Keaton Center RCF and helped establish the Behavioral Health Response crisis program.
+- Helped establish the Behavioral Health Response crisis program.

 - La Jade Theater was donated to COMTREA.

 - COMTREA’s A Safe Place domestic violence shelter opened.